tejasvicsr1/WAP/Diaries/Keshav.md

 &nbsp;

-1. Cloned the GitHub repository and added my diary to it.
-2. Decided upon the fontend frameworks to be used
+1. Decided upon the fontend frameworks to be used
-3. Started learning the required frontend frameworks
+2. Started learning the bootstrap and CSS